Ming-DeMers/CAC-Website/design-plan/design-journey.md

 ### Refined Design: Navigation (Milestone 2)
 > Please list the pages you will include in your website's navigation.

-- TODO: page 1
+- Home
-- TODO: page 2
+- About
-- TODO: page 3
+- Events
-- ...
+- Gallery

 > Explain why the names of these pages make sense for your persona.

-TODO: explain why the pages name make sense to the audience.
+This helps Ferd to find the information they need quickly and easily in few pages.

 ### Refined Design: Design (Milestone 2)
 > Refine the design of your site to address the goals of your persona.